 9 March 2021

-Burning refuse in incinerators to make electricity – so-called “Energy from Waste” (EfW) – has been touted as key to reducing the carbon emissions from waste treatment in the future.
+Waste incineration - burning refuse in incinerators to make electricity (or 'Energy from Waste'), has been touted as key to reducing the carbon emissions from waste treatment in the future.
 In recent years it’s been pushed as an alternative to sending waste – especially plastic waste – to landfill.
 As well as reducing what we send to landfill sites, which are becoming increasingly full, it would have the added effect of reducing the need to burn fossil fuels in conventional power plants.
 This has led to a number of local authorities in the UK ramping up the construction of such facilities.

-There’s a lot to consider when weighing up the ‘green credentials’ of a waste solution so we recently commissioned a report by Eunomia Research and Consulting into the medium and long-term impacts of incineration on climate and air quality in the UK.
+There’s a lot to consider when weighing up the ‘green credentials’ of any waste solution.
+We recently commissioned a report by Eunomia Research and Consulting into the medium and long-term impacts of incineration of waste on climate and air quality in the UK.

-But despite the cases put forward for waste incineration, the report illustrates why incineration cannot be considered a ‘green’ or low carbon source of electricity, especially over a 15-year window.
+But despite the cases put forward in favour of waste incineration, the report illustrates why it cannot be considered a ‘green’ or low carbon source of electricity, especially over a 15-year window.
 In fact, it tells us that incineration will become more carbon-intensive than landfilling in the UK by 2035 as well as a major source of toxic air pollution.

-In addition to the direct impact of burning waste on the planet and our health, incineration could have a further, indirect effect by impacting the amount that gets recycled.
-The Dispatches team found a direct correlation between regions tied into incineration contracts and low recycling rates.
+In addition to the direct impact of burning waste on the planet and our health, waste incineration could have a further, indirect effect by impacting the amount that gets recycled.
+The Dispatches team found a direct correlation between regions tied into waste incineration contracts and low recycling rates.
 And in England, we now burn more of our waste than we recycle.
-In fact, the documentary showed that around 60% of the waste going to incinerators could be recycled.
+In fact, the documentary showed that around 60% of the waste going to incinerators could be recycled instead.

 The report analyses the impacts in terms of both carbon emissions and air pollutants.
 It finds that: